 What Is A Shopify-Managed Domain?

 Normally, there are three options to get a domain name – use a domain you already own, buy it with Shopify, or buy a domain from a registrar.
-If users don’t have a preference for a domain registrar, it is easiest to buy a domain name directly through Shopify.
+If users don’t have a preference for a domain registrar, buying a domain name directly through Shopify is easiest.
 The process is straightforward and the price is significantly competitive.
 The system will automatically set up your domain so that you don’t have to get into setting up DNS records.

 How To Delete Shopify-Managed Domain?

-In order to fully remove the domain, Shopify users will need the support team to involve.
+In order to fully remove the domain, Shopify users will need the support team to be involved.
 However, users can still disconnect the domain by themselves to avoid directing customers to the unwanted storefront.

 To start, merchants should ensure that the auto-renew option is turned off so that it stops refreshing your domain even after you remove it.
 In the admin panel, users go to ‘Online Store -> Domains -> Manage’ to uncheck the auto-renew box as below:

 The next step is to disconnect the domain from your online store.
 This could be implemented by altering the DNS setting, which is also found in ‘Online Store -> Domain -> Manage’.
 It is located at the top of this page here:

 Within these settings, remember to remove the CNAME, and change the A Record to be 0.0.0.0.
 Both tasks are initiated by clicking on the Actions dropdown next to the record

 Once these changes are made, the domain is already disconnected from your store account and it will no longer direct customers to these unwanted storefronts.
 Hence, users can leave it on their accounts like the picture above.
 It will give them the flexibility to allow the domain to expire, reconnect it at another time or transfer it to another Shopify store in the future, if necessary.